haodeng/techy-notes/git.md

 With --prune, the update process simply removes any remote-tracking names that exist in your repository, but no longer correspond to a branch name in the repository at remote.

     git remote update origin --prune

+# Tag
+Tag is used to mark the release point.

+    # list all tags
+    git tag

+    # list tags start with 2021.
+    git tag -l "2021.*"

+    # create a lightweighted tag
+    git tag tag_name

+    # show the latest tag details
+    git tag

+    # show a tag details
+    git tag tag_name

+    # tag a commit
+    git tag -a tag_name commit_checksum. # example: git tag -a my_tag_1.1 9fceb02

+    # push a tag
+    git push tag_nme

+    # push all tags
+    git push --tags

+    # Delete a tag locally, this won't delete a tag from a remote server
+    git tag -d tag_name

+    # Delete a tag from remote server
+    git push origin --delete tag_name